vuestorefront/magento2/docs/key-concepts/middleware.md

         }
       ],
     }
 }
-};
 ```

-All integrations can be extended, however, based this example on the Magento 2 integration, to give more context about real-life usage.
-We registered `getProductBySku` in `extendApiMethods` which creates a new `/api/ct/getProductBySku` endpoint.
+All integrations can be extended, however, this example extends the Magento 2 integration, to give more context about real-life usage.
+We registered `getProductBySku` in `extendApiMethods` which creates a new `/api/magento/getProductBySku` endpoint.

 This method accepts two parameters: